neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 8.  **Submission**

     1. Finalize manuscript (~1 wk),
-    2. Draft a cover letter.
+    2. Draft a cover letter (in google docs if you are writing in google docs, or in the same overleaf repo as the manuscript if you are using overleaf).
 The cover letter has the following form:
        1. It is on institutional letterhead
        2. Dear [name of editor that will be reading the letter],
        3. Paragraph 1